Integrated Leadership Operating System (ILOS)

 What happens when the habits that made you effective start becoming the habits the organization depends on?

 We look at how you lead when things get tense, uncertain, or high-stakes.
 We pay attention to where you jump in too fast, soften what needs to be said, keep too much in your head, or become the person everyone relies on to catch what others miss.
-We also look at parts of you and habits already in play, and the ways they interact with the structure around you.
-Then we work on changing that, so the business is not still being run by your reflexes, your capacity, or the parts of you that learned how to keep everything afloat.
+We also look at the habits and protective patterns already in play, and the ways they interact with the structure around you.
+Then we work on changing that, so the business is not still being run by your reflexes, your capacity, or the parts of you that still believe it all rests on you.

 Team Dynamics